Frequently Asked Questions

 Please also make sure that all of the proper information is filled out legibly on your time card.
 If information is missing or unclear, there is a possibility you will not be paid until it is properly filled out.

 Please write your Campus Wide ID # (CWID) on all of your time cards.
-This is the 100----- or 0000----- number that is issued to you when you begin as a student on campus and is used to access all of your personal information online.
+This is the number that is written on the top of your red card.